-- Sinking Fund This fund is used to account for construction and repair of buildings that are funded by a specific millage. - Special revenue funds These funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.
-The School District's special revenue funds include the Cafeteria and Community Education funds.
+- The Sinking Fund is used to account for construction and repair of buildings that are funded by a specific millage. - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes.
+The School District's special revenue funds are the Cafeteria, Community Education, and the Student Activities funds.
 Any operating deficit generated by these activities is the responsibility of the General Fund.
-The main sources of revenue for these funds are food sales to pupils, free/reduced breakfast and lunch reimbursements from federal funds, and tuition from community education programs.
+The main sources of revenue for these funds are food sales to pupils, free/reduced breakfast and lunch reimbursements from federal funds, tuition from community education programs, fundraising revenue, and donations earned and received by student groups. - The 2017 Capital Projects Fund is used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for the purchase of buses and building improvements.
+This fund will operate until the purpose for which it was created is accomplished.